 To apply, visit the MIT Human Resources site.

 Visitor Services Assistants

-Qualifications: A high school diploma or equivalent education is required, Bachelor’s degree preferred.
+A high school diploma or equivalent education is required, Bachelor’s degree preferred.
 Museum Studies/Arts Administration students encouraged to apply.
 Applicants should enjoy working with the public, have an interest in science and technology and possess basic computer skills.
 Retail experience desirable but not mandatory.
-Foreign language proficiency, especially in Mandarin, desirable but not mandatory.
+Fluency in Mandarin and/or Cantonese desirable but not mandatory.

 Please send resumes and cover letters to firstname.lastname@example.org or mail to Patricia Lane, Visitor Services Manager, MIT Museum, 265 Massachusetts Avenue, Bldg.
 N51, Cambridge, MA 02139.